trevormarrr/cst339-milestone/milestone1/ProjectReport.md

 - Learning Curve: The project uses Spring Boot features we learn through the weeks; the risk of unfamilarity can cause issues with handeling error and the set up for the CRUD operations.

 ### ER Diagram:
+- Image file of your ER database diagram.

 ### DDL Scripts:
+- This should contain a link to Bitbucket wherefrom the DDL script can be downloaded.

 ### Sitemap Diagram:
+- Image file of your Sitemap diagram.

 ### User Interface Diagrams:
+You should insert any wireframe drawings or whiteboard concepts that were developed to support your application.
+If you have no supporting documentation, please explain the rationale for why you are able to leave this section as N/A.

 ### Class Diagrams:
+You should insert any class diagrams here.
+Your class diagrams should be drawn correctly with the 3 appropriate class compartments, + and – minus to indicate accessibility, and also the data types for the state/properties as well as method arguments and return types.
+If you have no supporting documentation, please explain the rationale for why you are able to leave this section as N/A.

 ### Service API Design: